joe-skb7/libtraffic/README.md

 Connect traffic light to your PC like this:

-    PC -> interface board -> traffic light boards
+    PC -> interface board -> traffic light boards (x10 pcs.)

 So by issuing this lib API routines you can switch traffic lights colors (red/green).
 Basically, when running this library functions, you specify desired color for chosen traffic light number.
+The whole chain is functioning as follows:

+- User tells to the library which traffic light he wants to set to which color
-The library will generate correct serial code, send it via FT232 GPIO lines to shift register on interface board, which in turn will enable corresponding LED lines, so that desired traffic light displays desired color.
+- The library will generate correct serial code for shift registers on interface board (for chosen colors on traffic lights)
+- This code will be sent via USB to FTDI module
+- FTDI module works in bit-bang mode, so it will issue corresponding signals to its GPIO lines, sending serial code to shift registers
+- After receiving that serial code and latch signal, shift registers will provide corresponding parallel code on their output pins
+- Each output line of shift registers controls one traffic light: 0V will switch traffic light to green color, 5V will switch traffic light to red color
+- Then each output line from shift register goes to corresponding LED driver, turning "green" channel to one state, and "red" channel to another state
+- This way desired traffic light displays desired color

 Hardware files for interface board and traffic light PCB can be found here: [3].